dgerabagi/data-curation-environment/flattened_repo.md

     }, [data]);

     useEffect(() => {
-        // C19 FIX: When collapseTrigger changes, collapse all nodes except the root.
-        // Removed 'data' from dependency array to prevent this from firing on refresh. if (collapseTrigger > 0 && data.length > 0) {
+        if (collapseTrigger > 0 && data.length > 0) {
             const rootNode = data[0];
             if (rootNode) {